CEO & CO-FOUNDER

 She is also a cat person (her cat's hashtag is #PicaTheCat).

 Anna Thomas joins Hearken after being a management consultant for a big 4 firm, focusing on strategy and operations.
-After realizing that most free time was spent reading and expanding her critical thinking through journalism, podcasts, and an overall obsession with media, the opportunity at Hearken ended up being the perfect place to transition into a mission driven career and workplace.
-In her spare time you'll find her debating between listening to new vs. old school hip hop tracks, cooking / complicating meals, playing the piano, and checking out the latest TV "must see" series (while beating herself up about the fact that she STILL hasn't finished The Wire).
+After realizing that almost all of her free time was spent obsessing over journalism and the media in general, the opportunity at Hearken ended up being the perfect place to transition into a mission driven career and workplace.
+In her spare time you'll find her debating between listening to new vs. old school hip hop, cooking, reading, traveling, playing the piano, and trying to check out the latest TV "must see" series.

 Hearken's roots began with WBEZ's Curious City, which Hearken Co-founder and CEO Jennifer Brandel founded as part of AIR's innovative Localore initiative in 2012.
 Curious City was made possible by AIR, WBEZ Chicago and with seed funding from the Corporation for Public Broadcasting.
 Additional funding for Curious City came from The Knight Foundation, The McCormick Foundation, and the Doris and Howard Conant Fund for Journalism.
 (Huge thanks go out to Torey Malatia for believing that the public had the right to play a role in journalism beyond consuming it, or having it happen to them.
 And for giving Brandel the opportunity to test her thesis at WBEZ.)